 Tsinghua University's campus is located on the former site of the Qing Dynasty (1644-1911) royal gardens and retains some Chinese-style landscaping as well as some traditional buildings, but many of its buildings are in a Western-style reflecting the American influence in its history.

 Among Chinese universities, Tsinghua is always ranked at either number one or two: it is China's leading technological and scientific research center, similar in reputation and influence to MIT and CalTech in the U.S. Tsinghua is the Chinese university where Vice President Al Gore lectured in China during his documentary movie, An Inconvenient Truth.
 Viewers can see the university lecture hall, with its well-known purple seats, as well as a residence hall.
 The banner on the ceiling, recapitulating Tsinghua's university motto, encourages students to study and have strong character.

 Georgetown participate in the LL.M Program in Chinese Law while at Tsinghua.
 It is the first of its kind in China and is taught entirely in English.
 Georgetown students will take classes with other foreign law students and legal professionals.
 In addition to the U.S., students participating in the LL.M. program hail from a diversity of countries including Australia, Austria, Italy, Spain, Switzerland, Germany, Thailand, Korea, Japan, Malaysia, Mexico, Philippines, France, United Kingdom, Kazakstan, Singapore, Estonia, Canada, and Israel.
 Each LL.M. class has about thirty students.
+Georgetown's agreement with Tsinghua University allows up to five students to study at the law school for a semester.
 In 2014 three Georgetown students participated in the program.